 Statutory Accounting Principles.
 SAP is a basis of accounting developed by U.S. insurance regulators to monitor and regulate the solvency of insurance companies.
 In developing SAP, insurance regulators were primarily concerned with evaluating an insurer's ability to pay all of its current and future obligations to policyholders.
 As a result, statutory accounting focuses on conservatively valuing the assets and liabilities of insurers, generally in accordance with standards specified by the insurer's domiciliary jurisdiction.
 Uniform statutory accounting practices are established by the NAIC and generally adopted by regulators in the various U.S. jurisdictions.
 These accounting principles and related regulations determine, among other things, the amounts our insurance subsidiaries may ultimately pay to us as dividends, and they differ in many instances from U.S. generally accepted accounting principles ("U.S. GAAP"), which are designed to measure a business on a going-concern basis.
 Under U.S. GAAP, incremental direct costs of successful policy acquisitions are capitalized when incurred and then amortized over the life of the associated policies.
-The valuation of assets and liabilities under U.S. GAAP is based in part upon best estimate assumptions made by the insurer, U.S. GAAP-basis stockholders' equity represents the ownership interest in the U.S. GAAP-measured net assets held by stockholders.
-As a result, the values for assets, liabilities and equity reflected in financial statements prepared in accordance with U.S. GAAP will be different from those reflected in financial statements. prepared under SAP.
+The valuation of assets and liabilities under U.S. GAAP is based in part upon best estimate assumptions made by the insurer.
+U.S. GAAP-basis stockholders' equity represents the ownership interest in the U.S. GAAP-measured net assets held by stockholders.
+As a result, the values for assets, liabilities and equity reflected in financial statements prepared under SAP.